mtailanian/uflow/README.md

 **In that case there are two options: wait a couple of hours (probably 24 hours), or download by hand by entering to [this url](https://drive.google.com/drive/folders/1W1rE0mu4Lv3uWHA5GZigmvVNlBVHqTv_?usp=sharing)**.

 If downloading by hand please remember to use the same folder's structure as in Google Drive, inside the `<uflow-root>/models` directory.

+## [Optional] Download pre-trained models - Option 2

+Pre-trained models for MVTec can also be found in [this release](https://github.com/mtailanian/uflow/tree/main/configs)

 ## Execution